 When you’re struggling with a task (or just life in general) write down all the things you feel you “should do” or feel you “have to” do.
 The list maybe long!
 When complete, at the front of each sentence, change the “I have” or “I should” to “I choose to”.
 Then at the end of each sentence add the reason.

-However, it’s worth inserting a cautionary note here.
-One of my clients who works at a women’s refuge.
-Her very good point was that a lot the women who find themselves at a refuge are the ones who have never put themselves first.
-They always put others first and rarely or never focus on their own need and which eventually leads them to breaking point.
+However, it’s worth inserting a cautionary note here from one of my clients who works at a women’s refuge.
+She made the excellent point that a lot the women who find themselves at a refuge are the ones who have never put themselves first.
+They always put others first and rarely or never focus on their own needs, which ultimately leads to breaking point.

-This is a conversation I have had many times over the years with mothers!
-The lesson, of course, applies to all of us.
-It’s great if we are driven by the greater good but let’s make sure it’s not to the detriment of ourselves.
+Variations of this discussion I have had many times over the years with parents who never put their needs forward for what the feel is for the better of the family.
+We’re no use to our families broken!
+The lesson applies to everyone, not just parents.
+I would summarise simply as: it’s great if we are driven by the greater good but let’s make sure it’s not to the detriment of ourselves.

 I hope you found my abridged version of Peak Performance of use and you’ve found something useful to try or been reminded of something that has worked for you in the past.
 I hope it doesn’t come across as too puritanical!

-I urge everyone to read it in full to extract the information that is most relevant to your life.
-You can buy the book by clicking this link.
+I urge everyone to read the book in full so you can extract the information that is most relevant to your life.
+You can find out where to buy the book by clicking this link.
+Further to this the authors have a great website and newsletter you can sign up to.
+You find the relevant information here.